-- 5.1 Benchmark 1: A stable careers programme - 5.1.1 The school will have its own career programme in place which meets the requirements of the Gatsby benchmarks, showing how they come together into a coherent strategy that is embedded in school structures. - 5.1.2 The school will designate a named individual with the appropriate skills and experience to ensure the leadership and coordination of a high-quality careers programme.
+- 5.1 Benchmark 1: A stable careers programme - 5.1.1 The school will have an embedded programme of careers education and guidance that is known and understood by pupils, parents and carers, staff, governors, employers and other agencies. - 5.1.2 The school will have a stable, structured careers programme that has the explicit backing of Governors, the Headteacher and the Senior Leadership Team, and has an identified and appropriately trained careers leader responsible for it.
+The school will designate a named individual with the appropriate skills and experience to ensure the leadership and coordination of a high-quality careers programme.
 This role is distinct from the Careers Adviser, who provides careers guidance to pupils.
-The Careers Leader may be a teaching or non-teaching member of staff but should have the time, authority, knowledge, skills, and backing from the Governors and Senior Leadership team. - 5.1.3 The name and contact details of the Careers Leader will be published on the school website. - 5.1.4 The school will publish information about their careers programme on their website to help pupils, parents, teachers, governors, and employers understand the offer. - 5.1.5 The published information will demonstrate how the school is meeting all eight Gatsby Benchmarks. - 5.1.6 The school will invite pupils, parents, teachers, governors, and employers to provide feedback as part of their formal evaluation of the careers programme.
+The Careers Lead may be a teaching or non-teaching member of staff but should have the time, authority, knowledge, skills, and backing from the Governors and Senior Leadership Team.